Skip to main content

 German

-• Electrical engineers are highly paid experts with steep career paths
+• Electrical engineers are highly paid experts with promising career paths

-• Versatile career paths: Electrical engineers work in research, development, production planning and more - there's never a dull moment!
+• Versatile professional options: electrical engineers can work in research, development, production planning, and more - there's never a dull moment!

 Lots of opportunities to be part of something new to improve old systems.

-Sarah: I chose "Electrical Engineering" because I knew that the career prospects are very good and the area of professional specialization is very wide.
+Sarah: I chose electrical engineering because I knew that the career prospects are very strong and that the options of professional specialization are very wide.
 There are also many opportunities to go abroad and work in other countries for a period of time.
 I liked the challenge of getting to know a completely different area and learning new things.
-And, I'm not going to lie, it amuses me to see the looks on people's faces when I tell them about my subject at university.
+And, I'm not going to lie, it amuses me to see the looks on people's faces when I tell them what I'm studying at the university.

-I think a lot of people always think that electrical engineering is either about programming, sitting in an office at a PC and writing software for the rest of your life, or it's about big, mysterious machines that are super hard to understand.
+I think a lot of people imagine electrical engineering as either programming, sitting in an office at a PC and writing software for the rest of your life, or as big, mysterious machines that are super hard to understand.
 But it's much more than that.
-An engineer needs to be able to plan, coordinate, create...
-And we need engineers to come up with new ideas for many critical problems: How to reduce CO2 emissions, how to make machines sustainable, is it possible to recycle a lot more industrial waste products.
-There is a huge future aspect, there are so many opportunities to be part of something new to improve old systems.
+An engineer needs to be able to plan, coordinate, create... and we need engineers to come up with new ideas for many critical problems: How to reduce CO2 emissions, how to make machines sustainable, is it possible to recycle a lot more industrial waste products?
+There is a huge forward-looking aspect, there are so many opportunities to be part of something new to improve old systems.

-Christina: I've worked at a company that makes lasers since I was at school.
+Christina: I first started worked for a company that makes lasers back when I was in school.
 I wanted to learn more about how these lasers work and how they are developed, so I decided to study electrical engineering.
 Engineering is a future-oriented subject.
-For example, how to combat global warming or how to advance medical technology.
+For example, how to combat global warming or how to improve medical technology.
 There are also many professions that require an engineering degree in combination with soft skills such as communication and organizational skills.
 These qualities are essential in project management.

 Ultimately, it's much more about how ambitious and goal-oriented you are than how talented you were at school.
-At this point, a little message to the women out there: don't underestimate yourself, you'll be surprised what you're capable of.
-Remember, technology is not just for boys, technology is for men.
+And I want to say to all the women out there: don't underestimate yourself, you'll be surprised what you're capable of.
+Remember, technology is not just for boys, technology is for people.
 And wouldn't it be great to find out what we can achieve in the future if women and men pool their skills? 🙂

-What awaits you in the Electrical Engineering degree program
+What awaits you in the electrical engineering program

 1st - 4th semester